dipanshukaushal/custom-armor/README.md

 🎮 This repository includes custom armor models and data packs that can be used by Aternos players without needing to upload server-side mods/plugins or resource pack.

-## 🔧 How to Use this ( you can skip to 6 if you already have a server )
+## 🔧 How to Use this ( you can skip to 6 if you already have installed ItemEdit & Itemtag server )

 1. Make sure you are running a paper/bukkit server
 2. Make sure to install ItemEdit & ItemTag Plugins